dd9jn/rfc4880bis/README.md

 Work should be done in this repository within the primary source document `crypto-refresh.md`.

+The current version of the draft can be found at [https://openpgp-wg.gitlab.io/rfc4880bis](https://openpgp-wg.gitlab.io/rfc4880bis).

 ## Build Dependencies

 To build, you need [kramdown-rfc2629](https://github.com/cabo/kramdown-rfc2629), [xml2rfc](https://pypi.org/project/xml2rfc/), and [GNU Make](https://www.gnu.org/software/make/).